Hanabi-Live/hanabi-live/docs/FEATURES.md

 - Efficiency:
   - Since you only have a limited amount of clues, you want to be as efficient as possible with then.
 It is useful to track how well the team is doing with regards to this.
   - Efficiency is calculated with the following formula: `(number of cards played + number of unplayed cards with one or more clues "on" them) / number of clues given or lost`
-  - The numerator (first number) shows the efficiency of the current game.
+  - The numerator (first number) shows the efficiency needed to win the current game based on how well things are going so far (e.g. future required efficiency).
   - The denominator (second number) shows the minimum possible efficiency needed to win with the current number of players and the current variant.
 (This number is statically calculated at the beginning of the game - it will not adjust if the maximum achievable score lowers.)
   - Note that this measure of efficiency assumes *Good Touch Principle* - that all clued cards will eventually be played.
 If your team does not play with *Good Touch Principle*, then these numbers won't be useful.
   - Efficiency will automatically account for clued cards that are globally known to be trash.
 Such cards will not be included in the "number of unplayed cards with one or more clues on them" term.